hoangton/smartcash/wallets/recovery.rst

 .. figure:: img/recovery-website-version.png
    :width: 400px

-   Comparing the installed version of SmartCash Node Client with the latest version available on the website
+   Comparing the installed version of SmartCash NodeClient with the latest version available on the website

-Update SmartCash Node Client to the latest version according to the :ref:`installation instructions <nodeclient-installation>`.
-If you have only a wallet file and no existing installation of SmartCash Node Client, simply install SmartCash Node Client according to the :ref:`installation instructions
+Update SmartCash NodeClient to the latest version according to the :ref:`installation instructions <nodeclient-installation>`.
+If you have only a wallet file and no existing installation of SmartCash NodeClient, simply install SmartCash NodeClient according to the :ref:`installation instructions
 <nodeclient-installation>` and start it once to create the SmartCash
 folder.
-Then close SmartCash Node Client and copy the *wallet.dat* file you want to restore to the SmartCash folder in the location specified below, replacing or renaming the existing file.
+Then close SmartCash NodeClient and copy the *wallet.dat* file you want to restore to the SmartCash folder in the location specified below, replacing or renaming the existing file.